-Median guideway lanes are a further enhanced application of center lanes.
+Median guideway bus lanes are a further enhanced application of center bus lanes.
 In the case of guideway lanes, medians or other elements of vertical protection are used to physically separate traffic from the transit lanes.
-Similar to center lanes, a median guideway is most appropriate for high-quality, frequent transit service on larger streets.
-This treatment supports bus rapid transit or "rail-like" transit service, in addition to conventional rail service, with dedicated operating space, independent stops with amenities, and potential priority at intersections.
+Similar to center bus lanes, a median guideway is most appropriate for high-quality, frequent transit service on larger streets.
+This treatment supports a bus rapid transit or "rail-like" transit service with dedicated operating space, independent stops with amenities, and potential priority at intersections.